 If only one breast is affected, it alone may be reconstructed.
 In addition, a Breast Lift, Breast Reduction or Breast Augmentation may be recommended for the opposite breast to improve symmetry of the size and position of both breasts.

-Breast reconstruction typically involves several procedures performed in multiple stages.
-It can:
+Breast Reconstruction typically involves several procedures performed in multiple stages.

 A nipple reconstruction is performed on an outpatient basis as the third procedure.
 Many patients come back to have their areola and nipple tattooed in the clinic after their nipple reconstruction.